 Vietnam is a rising holiday destination.
 Primarily ‘discovered’ by adventurous backpackers, it is becoming increasingly popular with the larger public.
-Many instantly recognize the mysterious photos of Halong Bay in the mist, and the ricepads in Sapa.
-But aside from its lovely sights, Vietnam also has a rich history, much of what can still be seen and discovered today.
+Many instantly recognize the mysterious photos of Halong Bay in the mist, and the rice pads in Sapa.
+But aside from its lovely sights, Vietnam also has a rich history, much of which can still be seen and discovered today.
 The imperial city Hué alone can keep travellers busy for several days.

 A rising country

 Aside from being an ideal holiday country, Vietnam is also a rising economy.
 The communist country has one political party which decisively controls the nation.
 As is the case with other communist countries, this has advantages and downsides.
 An advantage of a long-standing party is the consistent long-term policy that has been in place for years.
 Vietnam seems to be reaping the fruits of this.
 The export of goods and services has been growing with double digits for several years in a row, and the economy is flourishing.
-A consequence of this is that Vietnam was allowed into the World Trade Organisation ten years ago.
-A downside is that persistent problem of corruption and few efficiently working state companies.
+Because of this growth of export, Vietnam was allowed into the World Trade Organisation ten years ago.
+A downside is that there are persistent problems with corruption and few efficiently working state companies.

 |Time difference||7 hours (winter) or 5 hours (summer)|